J-Winburn/J-Winburn/README.md

 - 👋 Hi, I’m @J-Winburn
-- 👀 I’m interested in Computer Science and Software Engineering
+-  I’m interested in Software Engineering as well as cars, music, and camping!
-- 🌱 I’m currently learning Python and other basic languages
+-  at the University of Kentucky, I am currently learning many different topics that include things such as algorithms, shell scripts, and software engineering techniques!
+-  I am also learning html/css on my free time and working on some personal projects!
 - 📫 My linkedIn is Jared Winburn, Feel free to message me :)

 <!---